Game On: Avoiding Injury During the FIFA World Cup

 Muscle injuries are a frequent occurrence among players.
 This type of injury is associated with a burst of acceleration or sprinting, sudden stopping, lunging, sliding or a high kick.

 Ankle and knee injuries are also very common.
 This injury occurs when ligaments are strained, during cutting, twisting, jumping, changing direction or contact/tackling.

 Groin pain, in particular, is also a prevalent occurrence, with 1 in 5 players experiencing an injury in a season.

-Surprisingly, nearly half of all soccer injuries can be avoided.
+Surprisingly, nearly half of all football injuries can be avoided.

-Specialised exercises and training programmes designed to address the areas that are most vulnerable to injury during a game can dramatically reduce your risk of getting injured.
+Specialised exercises and training programmes are designed to address the areas that are most vulnerable to injury during a game.
+These can dramatically reduce your risk of getting injured.